shullmb/dungeon-crawler/README.md

 ## Known issues and shortcomings
 So far, this game is not responsive and does not have mobile controls.

 As this is my first attempt at actually using canvas, I focused on getting the gameplay and animation right first.
 In my initial attempts to make a responsive layout, I ran into issues with distortion of the image sprites that I was using.
-Resizing the window caused my 32 x 32 pixel hero and crawlers to stretch and squish in weird an unappealing ways.
+Resizing the window caused my 32 x 32 pixel hero and crawlers to stretch and squish in weird and unappealing ways.
 So I decide on a 832 x 416 pixel canvas.
 I am sure that there must be a way around this issue...
 I have not had a chance to look into it yet, but it is high on my list.

 As 832 x 416 is too big for phones, I decided to put my efforts toward creating more player experience for desktop users first before adding touch controls for tablets.

 I was able to implement some audio, however, tracking down the right sounds available for free was tricky with time in short supply, so you wont be able to hear the fireball unless you have a pretty responsive subwoofer.

 As for semantic tags in html, per the requirements, I attempted to use them where I could.
 I used `<main>` to hold my canvas and `<header>`, but none of the other tags seem to fit for my project.
 The game UI boxes don't really qualify as an aside, section, article etc, so I didn't use them.